ipfs/roadmap/README.md

 **6. Everyone gets a simple way to add, share, retrieve and persist files on the IPFS Network, including Websites**

 The primitives and the network are here, now it is all about making it great to interact with the DWeb by integrating it with the tools and types of services we learned to use everyday.
--  Website Hosting on IPFS becomes simple and easy with migration paths from common sources (e.g. migrate or mirror Github Pages to IPFS)
+- Website Hosting on IPFS becomes simple and easy with migration paths from common sources (e.g. migrate or mirror Github Pages to IPFS).
--  The Migration to Base32 CIDs is completed across all projects and IPFS Gateway
+- The Migration to Base32 CIDs is completed across all projects and IPFS Gateway.
--  Cube, the DIY IPFS pinning service, is built and released
+- Cube, the DIY IPFS pinning service, is built and released.
 - WebUI shows information about file transfer progress, files being stored on our node (independently of that list size) and enables users to share files with friends and/or local peers.
--  Managed and federated clusters become easy to boot and administer
+- Managed and federated clusters become easy to boot and administer.
--  Support self-hosted topic networks with tooling for collaborative/reciprocal pinsets
+- Support self-hosted topic networks with tooling for collaborative/reciprocal pinsets.
--  Create a UI for LAN/WAN Sharing on IPFS Companion and IPFS Desktop
+- Create a UI for LAN/WAN Sharing on IPFS Companion and IPFS Desktop.

 **7. IPFS testing, benchmarks, and performance optimizations**

 In order to prepare ourselves for production readiness and ensure IPFS is optimized for a variety of real-world use cases, we'll double down on testing and benchmarking in 2019.
--  Testing harness and environments that simulate different topologies / network configurations
+- Testing harness and environments that simulate different topologies / network configurations.
--  Tests for Interoperability, Performance Benchmarks, Reliability, and Network churn
+- Tests for Interoperability, Performance Benchmarks, Reliability, and Network churn.
--  Performance overhaul for resolving (IPNS), finding (Providers), transferring, and adding files
+- Performance overhaul for resolving (IPNS), finding (Providers), transferring, and adding files.

 **8. Support the growing IPFS Community**

 The IPFS Community is composed of many enthusiasts from the DWeb, P2P, Crypto, Privacy, builders, Web 3.0, Blockchain and many more.
 Today we have an impressive 3000++ contributors directly improving the IPFS, libp2p, IPLD and Multiformats repos, but there are tens of thousands more contributing to Apps, Libraries and Systems that build on top of IPFS everyday!
 In 2019, we want to provide a rich platform for all these contributors to share their ideas, get their questions heard, cross-pollinate and tackle new challenges!
--  The documentation on IPFS and its libraries gets revamped and becomes part of continuous delivery
+- The documentation on IPFS and its libraries gets revamped and becomes part of continuous delivery.
--  Increase awareness and adoption through Community outreach via presentations, guides / how-tos, meetups, and quarterly IPFS Project updates
+- Increase awareness and adoption through Community outreach via presentations, guides / how-tos, meetups, and quarterly IPFS Project updates.
--  Support contributor productivity and impact through Quarterly User Reports, fast code reviews, and DevOps automation
+- Support contributor productivity and impact through Quarterly User Reports, fast code reviews, and DevOps automation.
--  Create IPFS Dev Grant and Research Grant programs to encourage global engagement with the cutting-edge work in the IPFS ecosystem
+- Create IPFS Dev Grant and Research Grant programs to encourage global engagement with the cutting-edge work in the IPFS ecosystem.
--  Launch ProtoSchool, an interactive way to learn how to build on the P2P Web
+- Launch ProtoSchool, an interactive way to learn how to build on the P2P Web.
--  IPFS Community Meetups receive an upgrade with education materials (guides, tutorials, workshops, talks) to boost the leveling up DWeb communities
+- IPFS Community Meetups receive an upgrade with education materials (guides, tutorials, workshops, talks) to boost the leveling up DWeb communities.

 ## 2019 Goals (expanded)